sneakyfelix/final/README.md

 ## instructions on how to use

 **some basic controls** <br>
---> speak naturally to generate letter agents <br>
---> say **"freeze"** to pause all animation <br>
+--> speak clearly to generate letter agents, ideally say short phrases <br> --> say **"freeze"** to pause all animation <br>
 --> say **"unfreeze"** to resume movement <br>
 --> say **"reset"** to clear all letters from the scene <br>